rodrimaia/autodoist/README.md

 This program adds four major functionalities to Todoist to help automate your workflow:

-1) Assign automatic next-action labels for a more GTD-like workflow
+1) Assign automatic `@next_action` labels for a more GTD-like workflow
    - Flexible options to label tasks sequentially or in parallel
    - Limit labels based on a start-date or hide future tasks based on the due date
-2) Enable regeneration of sub-tasks in lists with a recurring date.
-Multiple modes possile.
+2) [Temporary disabled] Enable regeneration of sub-tasks in lists with a recurring date.
+Multiple modes possible.
 3) Postpone the end-of-day time to after midnight to finish your daily recurring tasks
 4) Make multiple tasks (un)checkable at the same time